The History of Scones and The 7 Most Mouth-Watering Scones Ever!

 Scones originated in Scotland as early as 1505 according to most.
 They were originally made as a quick bread cooked with oats and then baked on a griddle.
 There are a couple of different origin stories of how the scone got its name, but the one that is most widely accepted is the story that refers to the Stone of Destiny, which is where the Kings of Scotland were coronated.
 The other story is that the word scone was adapted from the Dutch word schoobrot, which translates to “beautiful bread.”

 Even though the earliest scones have been traced back to the early 1500s, they didn’t take off in popularity until almost two hundred years later.
 It was the early 1800s and the Duchess of Bedford, Anna, requested her tea later in the afternoon and asked her servants to bring some sweetbreads as well, and scones just happened to be one of them.
-She ended up being the one who started the tradition of England’s “Afternoon Tea,” which is usually around four in the afternoon, because this arrangement ended up working so well for her.
+She ended up being the one who started the tradition of England’s “Afternoon Tea,” which is usually around four in the afternoon because this arrangement ended up working so well for her.
 Scones became a favorite with her afternoon tea, normally served with clotted cream and jam.

 Scones Around the World

 Bear in mind that each place pronounces the word “scone” quite differently!
-Also, depending on where you are may be the deciding factor of what you get when you order a scone.
-For example, in Britain, your scone will most likely be slightly sweet, however they serve savory scones as well.
+Also, depending on where you are maybe the deciding factor of what you get when you order a scone.
+For example, in Britain, your scone will most likely be slightly sweet, however, they serve savory scones as well.
 Things that may be added before the scones are baked include currants, raisins, dates, or cheese.

 However, in their home of Scotland, you might be served a soda scone, also known as soda farls, potato scones, or tattie scones.
-A tattie scone is like a thin pancake that is made from potato flour, and are normally fried and served as a breakfast item.
+A tattie scone is like a thin pancake that is made from potato flour, and is normally fried and served as a breakfast item.

 In Ireland, their scones normally contain sultanas, and although they are made from dried grapes just like raisins are, sultanas are not raisins.
-Raisins come from naturally dried grapes, while sultanas come from first dipping the grape in vegetable oil and acid, then dried.
+Raisins come from naturally dried grapes, while sultanas come from first dipping the grape in vegetable oil and acid, then drying.

 Hungarians enjoy their own take on the scone, which is called pogácsa, and it is normally savory and served with toppings such as cheese or dill.
 The German version of the pastry is similar and is called the pogatsche.
 Griddle scones, called girdle scones in New Zealand as well as Scotland, are cooked on a stove-top griddle as opposed to being baked in the oven.

 If you’re in Australia, you might end up with a pumpkin scone, which is made by adding mashed, cooked pumpkin into the scone mix.
 However, you could also get a Date scone, another favorite of the Australians.
-During colder weather months, they make scones that are deep fried or fried up in a pan called puftaloons.
+During colder weather months, they make scones that are deep-fried or fried up in a pan called puftaloons.

 American scones, while similar to our biscuits, are made with cold butter and are a bit sweeter than their overseas counterparts.
 In America, scones are popular in coffee houses and more often than not have fruit, nuts, chocolate, and different spices in them.